-Bruce loves treats, balls, swimming and comforting.
+Bruce Lee is all about love, friendship and comfort.
+He provides this from the minute you walk into our therapy office.
+Bruce loves treats, balls, swimming and cuddles.
 He thinks he is part human and he is afraid of heights.
-Bruce greets everyone and helps them feel at home.
+Bruce helps everyone feel safe and at home.

 Meet Mrs. Stephanie Moir

-Serene Mind's Director, Mrs. Stephanie specializes in providing boutique counseling services to teens, young adults, fertility clients and new moms.
-She is warm, friendly and passionate, with ten years experience in counseling clients and eight years experience conducting vocational evaluations.
-She has a passion for helping women experiencing infertility and postpartum diagnosis, after experiencing infertility herself and a traumatic delivery with her miracle baby boy.
+Her passion for helping women experiencing infertility and postpartum diagnosis, comes from her own personal journey with experiencing infertility herself and a traumatic delivery with her miracle baby boy.
 Mrs. Stephanie empowers her clients through their journey towards regaining happiness and confidence.

 In her spare time, Mrs. Stephanie previously volunteered with Frame Works of Tampa Bay at low income schools, where she educated students on social emotional learning.
 She contributes to the Tampa Bay community by volunteering with Paws for Friendship, along with her pet therapy dog, Bruce Lee.
 Her passion in ending the negative stigma associated with mental health, is a daily task she works towards with each person throughout the Tampa Bay community.

-As a Registered Mental Health Counseling Intern, Ms. Nikki has training in play therapy, expressive arts and sand tray therapy.
+As a Registered Mental Health Counseling Intern, Mrs. Nikki has training in play therapy, expressive arts and sand tray therapy.
 She has been verified by Psychology Today and is passionate about helping a wide variety of clients experience their own inner worlds through creative outlets, especially for those that may struggle with traditional talk therapy.
-She is also counseling children, teens and their parents in home for a local agency.

-Nikki is particularly passionate about working with children, adolescents and their parents to increase communication and bonding.
+Mrs. Nikki is particularly passionate about working with children, adolescents, young adults and their parents to increase communication and bonding.
 Her additional areas of interest include using mindfulness and creativity with those that struggle with chronic illnesses.

 Meet Ms. Bridgette Canal